cazala/coin-hive-stratum/README.md

 Options:

   --host          The pool's host.
   --port          The pool's port.
+  --pass          The pool's password, by default it's "x".
+  --tls           Use TLS to connect to the pool.
+  --login         A fixed wallet for all the miners.
+  --user          A fixed user for all the miners.
+  --diff          A fixed difficulty for all the miner.
+This is not supported by all the pools.
-  --pass      The pool's password, by default it's "x" --log       Enable/Disable the logs, default is true --log-file  A filename where the logs will be stored, ie: proxy.log
+  --log           Enable/Disable the logs, default is true --log-file      A filename where the logs will be stored, ie: proxy.log --stats-file    A filename where the stats will be stored, ie: proxy.stats --dynamic-pool  If true, the pool can be set dynamically by sending a ?pool=host:port:pass query param to the websocket endpoint
 ```

 ## API